SC5/cerebellum/README.md

 * Fully shared data stores between server and client, uses [Vertebrae's](https://github.com/hoppula/vertebrae/) Collection & Model with [Axios](https://github.com/mzabriskie/axios) adapter, so you can use the same REST APIs everywhere.
 * Stores the server state snapshot to JSON and browser client will automatically bootstrap from that, so you don't need to do any extra requests on client side.
 * Uses [express.js](http://expressjs.com/) router on server and [page.js](https://github.com/visionmedia/page.js) router on browser.
 Both use same [route format](https://github.com/pillarjs/path-to-regexp), so you can use named parameters, optional parameters and regular expressions in your routes.
+* Unidirectional data flow, central Store acts as a dispatcher
 * Automatic SEO, no hacks needed for server side rendering.
 * You can easily make apps that work even when JavaScript is disabled in browser
 * Fast initial load for mobile clients, browser bootstraps from server state and continues as a single-page app without any extra configuration.